haka-security/haka/doc/ref/grammar.rst

 .. haka:class:: GrammarEntity
     :module:

     Object representing any grammar element.
-This object have different functions that cas be used in the grammar specification
+This object have different functions that cnn be used in the grammar specification

     .. haka:method:: GrammarEntity:options{...} -> entity